pjhwa/dumpdocker/README.md

 # dumpdocker

-creates docker image for analysis of crash dump and generates the first pass dump analysis report from the docker image.
+dumpdocker creates docker image for analysis of crash dump and generates the first pass dump analysis report from the docker image.

 ### Requirements
 gdb (latest version), strace